 A literary genre

 Stories like this became a literary genre for the Desert Fathers.
 In them we see the truth about repentance better than in theory or analysis.
-The love of the two central characters tells us much about the relationship between God and the true penitent, Jesus and sinners, And the narrator, Deacon James of Edessa, like the reader, is left in god’s puzzled wonderment at its strange beauty.
+The love of the two central characters tells us much about the relationship between God and the true penitent, Jesus and sinners, And the narrator, Deacon James of Edessa, like the reader, was left in god’s puzzled wonderment at its strange beauty.
 We need to remain open to God’s gift of forgiveness however it comes.